 Olivier Award-winner Juliet Stevenson and prolific West End actress Lia Williams reprise their roles and play both Elizabeth I and Mary Stuart.
 The two actresses will trade roles, with a coin toss deciding who plays which at the start of each performance.

-Juliet Stevenson is an Olivier Award-winning actress; a star of both stage and screen.
-She won the Olivier Award for Best Actress for her role as Paulina in Death And The Maiden.
-Juliet has received three BAFTA TV Award nominations for Best Actress.
+Juliet is a star of both stage and screen.
+She won the Olivier Award for Best Actress in 1992 for her role as Paulina in Death And The Maiden, and has been nominated a further four times.
+She’s also received three BAFTA TV Award nominations for Best Actress.
 In 2017 she played the lead role in Arthur Kopit’s Wings at the Young Vic.